Family MURAENIDAE Rafinesque 1815 (Moray Eels)

 Uropterygius fuscoguttatus Schultz 1953 fuscus (L.), dusky, dark or swarthy; guttatus (L.), spotted or speckled, referring to mostly dark-brown color with darker brown spots approaching the tail

-Uropterygius genie Randall & Golani 1995 in honor of American ichthyologist Eugenia (Genie) B. Böhlke (1929–2001), Academy of Natural Sciences of Philadelphia, for her research on muraenid eels [a noun in apposition, without the matronymic “ae”]
+Uropterygius genie Randall & Golani 1995 in honor of American ichthyologist Eugenia (Genie) B. Böhlke (1929–2001), Academy of Natural Sciences of Philadelphia, for her research on muraenid eels [a noun in apposition, without the genitive “ae”]

 Uropterygius golanii McCosker & Smith 1997 in honor of Israeli ichthyologist Daniel Golani, Hebrew University of Jerusalem, who first brought specimens of this eel to the authors’ attention